 Starting and running your own business isn’t easy; in fact, it can be downright maddening.
-But what you get back in satisfaction, pride, and—if you’re good—earnings can more than make up for the time and energy that you’ll invest in your business.
+But what you get back in satisfaction, pride, and — if you’re good — earnings can more than make up for the time and energy that you’ll invest in your business.

 But jumping into entrepreneurship isn’t for everyone; it takes a number of very specific characteristics and a willingness to work really hard.
 It’s not for everyone, but there’s no doubt that succeeding as an entrepreneur is one of the most fulfilling things you can do in the business world.

-With that said, here are five things you’ll need to be successful in starting your own business.
+Five things you’ll need to be successful in starting your own business.

 Possibly more than anything else, you’ll need a healthy amount of resilience.
 Starting and running your own business is hard, and there are going to be times when it’s not any fun at all.
 There will be money problems, difficulty finding clients, really tough decisions, and myriad other things that will add to your stress level.